 You have all the love inside you that you’ve ever needed.
 You do not need anyone else to validate your worth.

 And guys, coming back to a woman who is understanding, kind and willing to talk, does not imply that all is forgiven or that she’s a pushover.
 It means that she doesn’t like to fight, and she might still be interested.
-It means you’ve been placed into another category in her life. –The, “I’m uncertain about your level of interest,” category.
-This means you’re going to have to put in some work before I can put you back into the, “I’m all in because I can see you’re all in,” category.
-So, when you disappear, and you decide to come back… expect that it’s on you to rebuild trust after the damage has been done.
-You’ll have to prove your trustworthiness, before an emotionally strong and self respecting woman will allow you back into her life.
+It means you’ve been placed into the “I’m uncertain about you now” category.
+This means you’re going to have to prove that you can be trusted to be put into the “I’m all in because I can see you’re all in” category.
+Because if you didn’t see her worth when you had her, how can she believe that you can see it now?
+Maybe it’s because your other option(s) didn’t pan out, and so you’re coming back because you see her as a backup plan?
+Um, no. That’s likely to be a hard pass.
+You’d have to make a really compelling argument to convince her that you deserve a place in her life again.
+So if you disappeared, and decide to come back… expect that it’s on you to repair the damage has been done.
+You’ll have to prove how much you value her before an emotionally strong and self respecting woman will allow you back into her life.